-- Direct inoculation without rehydration: open the sachet and add the bacteria directly into the wine after the end of alcoholic fermentation at the top of the tank or while emptying the tank. - Direct inoculation with rehydration step: for best distribution, you can rehydrate the packet of freeze-dried selected wine bacteria in 20 times its weight of clean chlorine free water at 20 °C for a maximum 15 minutes.
-Add this suspension directly to the wine towards the end of the alcoholic fermentation. - Stir gently to evenly distribute the selected wine bacteria and minimize the oxygen pickup. - Under more difficult conditions, add a specific bacteria nutrient. - Monitor malolactic fermentation activity (malic acid degradation) every 2 to 4 days. - Stabilize wine once malolactic fermentation (MLF) is finished.
+- Direct inoculation without rehydration: open the sachet and add the bacteria directly into the wine after the end of alcoholic fermentation at the top of the tank or while racking the tank and unsure good mixing. - Direct inoculation with rehydration step: for best distribution, you can rehydrate the packet of freeze-dried selected wine bacteria in 20 times its weight of clean chlorine free water at 20 °C for a maximum 15 minutes.
+Add this suspension directly to the wine towards the end or after the alcoholic fermentation. - Stir gently to evenly distribute the selected wine bacteria and minimize the oxygen pickup. - Under more difficult conditions, add a specific bacteria nutrient. - Monitor malolactic fermentation activity (malic acid degradation) every 2 to 4 days. - Stabilize wine once malolactic fermentation (MLF) is finished.